 If INPUT SEND is set to 0, input changes are sent every time the sensor wakes up to send other sensor information.
-If set to 1, all sensor data is sent every time the input changes state (rising or falling edge) and when a timed transmission is due.
-For example, if the device is programmed to send data every minute, but the input changed after 20 seconds and Input Send is set to 1, then the data will be send immediately.
+If set to 1, all sensor data is sent every time the input changes state (rising or falling edge) along with the timed transmissions.
+For example, if the device is programmed to send data every minute, but the input changed after 20 seconds and Input Send is set to 1, then the data will be sent immediately.
 Then, 40 seconds later the timed send will occur.